luke-sutton/Writerside-Web-Dev-Notes/topics/Creating-a-Simple-Diary-App.md

 public DateTime Created { get; set; } = DateTime.Now;
 ```

-## Creating the Database
+## Run SQL Server

-First, ensure that SQL Server is up and running.
+First, ensure that SQL Server is up and running in a docker container.
 Use the following guide to set this up if required: [Install MS SQL Server On Mac](Install-MS-SQL-Server-On-Mac.md)

+Open DataGrip (either app or plugin) select connect to database, then select add data source manually.
+Set data source to Microsoft SQL Server
+Enter port number as 1433
+Enter the server name as localhost
+Enter the user name as appropriate
+Enter the password as appropriate
+Click test connection
+If test was successful click connect to database

+## Add a Connection String

 Next, we need to add a connection string to link our application to the database.